 News and Activities

-Minerals to Metals News and Events
+Minerals to Metals News and Activities

 The African Development Bank (AfDB) has sponsored a project dedicated to education for sustainable development in natural mineral resources management.
 The selected students’ research has a focus on gender equity.